RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

 #     d84 = calculate_dx(84, size = pc$Size_class_mm, prcnt_finer = pc$Percent_finer))
 ```

-## Figure Output
+## Final Figure Output

 The <span style="color:purple">*Figure*</span> folder contains the
-figures used in the poster.
+figures generated during data exploration *and* the final plots used in
+the poster.
+Below are the list of plots use din the poster:

 1.